How can therapy help me and does it actually work?

 Is therapy really private?

 Yes!
 What a client discloses in therapy is protected by HIPAA law.
 Well, mostly.
-I can’t break confidentiality unless - you disclose that you’re the victim of and/or are perpetrating the following: sexual or physical abuse of a child, an elderly person, or a person with cognitive or physical disabilities; exploitation (i.e., forcing someone to perform an act against their will for some form of gain) of a child, an elderly person, or a person with cognitive or physical disabilities; endangerment (e.g., placing a person in danger - such as driving while intoxicated with a child in the car, etc.) of a child, an elderly person, or a person with cognitive or physical disabilities.
-I’m legally bound to report all suspicions - confirmed or unconfirmed - to the proper authority albeit the Department of Social Services or local law enforcement for further investigation.
-I may break confidentiality if summoned to testify in a court of law.
+We can’t break confidentiality unless - you disclose that you’re the victim of and/or are perpetrating the following: sexual or physical abuse of a child, an elderly person, or a person with cognitive or physical disabilities; exploitation (i.e., forcing someone to perform an act against their will for some form of gain) of a child, an elderly person, or a person with cognitive or physical disabilities; endangerment (e.g., placing a person in danger - such as driving while intoxicated with a child in the car, etc.) of a child, an elderly person, or a person with cognitive or physical disabilities.
+We are legally bound to report all suspicions - confirmed or unconfirmed - to the proper authority albeit the Department of Social Services or local law enforcement for further investigation.
+Your therapist may break confidentiality if summoned to testify in a court of law.

 How is a marriage and family therapist (MFT) different than other therapists or counselors?
+(For Rachel’s clients, only)

 Marriage and family therapists receive extensive education and supervision during their Master's and/or PhD programs in systemic therapy, or "systems therapy".
 Systems therapy focuses on the impact of relationships (family, friendship, romantic, etc.) on people's well-being.
 As a part of accredited MFT programs, students must undergo specialized courses, supervision, and internships whereby they learn and practice how to counsel families and couples.
 This may not be true for other types of counseling or psychology programs.
 MFTs are able to assess, diagnose, and treat a variety of client concerns and mental health disorders with high client satisfaction and excellent clinical results